cipig/mmtools/README.md

 my $cex_seckey = "Binance API secret";
 ```

-`~/mmtools/mpm/mpm coinpaprika` sets prices for all coins from mpm.conf in mm2 (KMD/$coin) and uses coinpaprika as price source
+`~/mmtools/mpm/mpm coinpaprika binance` sets prices for all coins from mpm.conf in mm2 (KMD/$coin) and uses coinpaprika as price source
 it also sets KMD/BTC bids/asks with size $quantity in Binance

 cmcid/papid in `mpm.conf` are taken from https://api.coinmarketcap.com/v2/listings/ and  https://api.coinpaprika.com/v1/coins